541 lines

 <h3><a class="header" href="#using-nested-paths-to-clean-up-large-use-lists" id="using-nested-paths-to-clean-up-large-use-lists">Using Nested Paths to Clean Up Large <code>use</code> Lists</a></h3>

-<p>If were using multiple items defined in the same package or same module,
+<p>If we’re using multiple items defined in the same package or same module,

 listing each item on its own line can take up a lot of vertical space in our